Dale Earnhardt Jr.: 2014

-At Richmond, after the Easter off week, Earnhardt was strong in the race, racing among the Top 3 late, and led 7 laps, but a green-white-checkered, and bad brakes forced Earnhardt to a 7th-place finish.
+At Richmond, after the Easter off week, Earnhardt was strong in the race, racing among the top-three late, and led seven laps, but a green-white-checkered, and bad brakes forced Earnhardt to a 7th-place finish.
 The following week at Talladega, Earnhardt raced among the pack until the middle of the race, when he took the lead.
-He led for 26 laps, but the last 30 laps saw the car take a conservative pace, and was never able to regain any track position, and finished 26th.
-At Kansas, for the first night race at the track, Earnhardt ran solidly in the Top 5, even leading a few laps, before finishing 5th.
+He led for 26 laps, but the last 30 laps saw the car take a conservative pace, and he was never able to regain any track position, finishing 26th.
+At Kansas, for the first night race at the track, Earnhardt ran solidly in the top-five, even leading a few laps, before finishing fifth.

-For the Sprint All-Star Race, Earnhardt started 6th, but battled a tight car all night, and was never a real contender.
+For the Sprint All-Star Race, Earnhardt started sixth, but battled a tight car all night and was never a real contender.
 Earnhardt crossed the finish line 4th.
-The following week at the Coca-Cola 600, he raced inside the Top 5 for most of the night, before making an unscheduled pit stop for an engine vibration.
-This resulted in a 19th-place finish, only two laps down.
-The following week at Dover, Earnhardt raced inside the Top 10 all day, and was running in the Top 5 late, but a mistake on pit road left them with a 9th-place finish.
+The following week at the Coca-Cola 600, he raced inside the top-five for most of the night, before making an unscheduled pit stop for an engine vibration.
+This resulted in a nineteenth-place finish, only two laps down.
+The following week at Dover, Earnhardt raced inside the top-ten all day and was running in the top-five late, but a mistake on pit road left them with a 9th-place finish.

-At Pocono, Earnhardt started eighth and stayed inside the Top 10 most of the afternoon.
+At Pocono, Earnhardt started eighth and stayed inside the top ten most of the afternoon.
 On the last restart, he was behind Brad Keselowski.
-In a reversal of the events at Las Vegas, with 5 laps to go, Keselowski tried to move behind the lap down car of Danica Patrick to get a piece of trash off his grille, which caused Earnhardt to slip by and never look back en route to his first victory at Pocono and second of the season.
+In a reversal of the events at Las Vegas, with five laps to go, Keselowski tried to move behind the lap down car of Danica Patrick to get a piece of trash off his grille, which caused Earnhardt to slip by and never look back en route to his first victory at Pocono and second of the season.
 The win marked the first time since 2004 that he had won multiple races in a season.
-The next week at Michigan, Earnhardt started inside the Top 5, but finished 7th, after several cars had different pit strategies.
-The next week at Sonoma, saw Earnhardt have his statistical best road course finish, staying in the top ten for most of the race, and finished 3rd.
-The following week at Kentucky, Earnhardt finished 5th.
+The next week at Michigan, Earnhardt started inside the top-five, but finished seventh, after several cars had different pit strategies.
+The next week at Sonoma, Earnhardt had his statistical best road course finish, staying in the top ten for most of the race, and finished third.
+The following week at Kentucky, Earnhardt finished fifth.

-Returning to Daytona, Earnhardt was involved in an early 16-car pileup on the front straightaway on lap 20, but was able to salvage a 14th-place finish by the time the race was called for rain after 112 of 160 laps.
+Returning to Daytona, Earnhardt was involved in an early sixteen-car pileup on the front straightaway on lap twenty, but was able to salvage a fourteenth-place finish by the time the race was called for rain after 112 of 160 laps.